a592070/gitlab-mr-reviewer/README.md

 # Gitlab MergeRequest Reviewer

-`Gitlab MergeRequest Reviewer` would review the file changes in the given merge request, and generate the summary.
+`Gitlab MergeRequest Reviewer` reviews the file changes in the given merge request, and generates the summary using OpenAI.

 ## How to use